Subchapter 08A – Departmental Rules

 (35) “Reviewer” means a member of a review team including the review team captain;

-(36) “Suspension” means a revocation for a specified period of time.
+(35) “Suspension” means a revocation of a certificate for a specified period of time.
 A CPA may be reinstated after a specific period of time if the CPA has met all conditions imposed by the Board at the time of suspension;

-(38) “Work papers” mean the CPA’s records of the procedures applied, the tests performed, the information obtained, and the conclusions reached in attest services, tax, consulting, special report, or other engagement.
+(37) “Work papers” mean the CPA’s records of the procedures applied, the tests performed, the information obtained, and the conclusions reached in attest services, tax services, consulting services, special report services, or other engagements.
 Work papers include programs used to perform professional services, analyses, memoranda, letters of confirmation and representation, checklists, copies or abstracts of company documents, and schedules of commentaries prepared or obtained by the CPA.
-The forms include handwritten, typed, printed, word processed, photocopied, photographed, computerized data, or any other form of letters, words, pictures, sounds or symbols;
+The forms include handwritten, typed, printed, word processed, photocopied, photographed, and computerized data, or any other form of letters, words, pictures, sounds or symbols;

-(39) “Work product” means the end result of the engagement for the client which may include a tax return, attest or assurance report, consulting report, and financial plan.
-The forms include handwritten, typed, word processed, photocopied, photographed, computerized data, or in any other form of letters, words, pictures, sounds, or symbols.
+(38) “Work product” means the end result of the engagement for the client which may include a tax return, attest or assurance report, consulting report, and financial plan.
+The forms include handwritten, typed, printed, word processed, photocopied, photographed, and computerized data, or in any other form of letters, words, pictures, sounds, or symbols.

 08A .0307 Practice of Accountancy or Accounting